Digital literacy - the fourth literacy after LLN

-Allison will also being running the following webinars in conjunction with Skills Education:
+Allison ran the following webinars in conjunction with Skills Education (recordings are available):

 The Digital Literacy Skills Every Cert IV TAE Trainer Needs and Should be Developing in their Students – 11 May 2022 – 12.00-1.00 pm Australian Eastern Standard Time (AEST)

 What Every Trainer Needs to Effectively Use Digital Tech – 18 May 2022 – 12.00-1.00 pm AEST

 She also has the ‘Watch in Now’ recording from her April 2021 Developing Students’ Digital Literacy Skills webinar with Skills Education